sd_bus_track_new(3) — Linux manual page

 sd_bus_track_get_recursive() for a newly allocated object hence

 returns a value equal to zero.
-Use sd_bus_track_set_recursive()
+Use sd_bus_track_set_recursive() to

-tracking objects for which sd_bus_track_add_name() was already
+objects for which sd_bus_track_add_name() was already invoked at

 sd_bus_track_get_bus() returns the bus object the bus peer